marcsosduma/cobgdb/README.md

 - `F` - File: allows selecting the source file for debugging.
 - `A` - Attach: attach to GDBSERVER or Application PID.
 - `W` - Window Size: switches between window sizes: 80x24 and 132x34.
-- `T` - toggles the display of variables during debugging.
+- `T` - Toggles the display of variables during debugging.
 - `Q` - Quit: quits the program.

 ## Linux